ibm-cloud-docs/containers/cs_versions.md

 Review changes that you might need to make when you update from the previous Kubernetes version to 1.11.
 {: shortdesc}

-Kubernetes version 1.11 is deprecated and becomes unsupported on 27 June 2019 (tentative).
+Kubernetes version 1.11 is deprecated and becomes unsupported on 17 July 2019 (tentative).
 [Review the potential impact](/docs/containers?topic=containers-cs_versions#cs_versions) of each Kubernetes version update, and then [update your clusters](/docs/containers?topic=containers-update#update) immediately to at least 1.12.
 {: deprecated}

 Before you can successfully update a cluster from Kubernetes version 1.9 or earlier to version 1.11, you must follow the steps listed in [Preparing to update to Calico v3](#111_calicov3).